 Adventure - Charge when only four bars are left on the Energy Bar.

-Journey, J8, and Metro – Charge when the battery icon on the screen is ¼ full.
+Journey, J8, Metro, and Warren – Charge when the battery icon on the screen is ¼ full.

 How to charge